 The George Rebec Prize

-The George Rebec Prize is given at each spring graduation in honor of George Rebec, a member of the University of Oregon Philosophy department from 1921 until his death in 1944.
+Prior to 2012, the Department of Philosophy awarded the George Rebec Prize for the best essay by a philosophy student, both undergraduate and graduate.
+The George Rebec Prize was given in honor of George Rebec, a member of the University of Oregon Philosophy department from 1921 until his death in 1944.
 Professor Rebec studied with John Dewey, receiving his Ph.D. from the University of Michigan in 1895, and subsequently served as President of the Pacific Division of the American Philosophical Association, as Dean of the Graduate School at the University of Oregon, and as Prince Lucien Campbell Professor of Philosophy at the University of Oregon.

-An APA Memorial Resolution from 1944 describes Professor Rebec as "a brilliant teacher, lecturer, and conversationalist.
-In the classroom, on the rostrum, and in private gatherings, he had the power and the will always to rouse minds and to move feelings to fruitful thought and fresh appreciations." (read the full memorial resolution [pdf], published in "Proceedings of the American Philosophical Association of 1944--May 1, 1945," The Philosophical Review 54, no. 4 [July 1945]).
+An APA Memorial Resolution from 1944 describes Professor Rebec as “a brilliant teacher, lecturer, and conversationalist.
+In the classroom, on the rostrum, and in private gatherings, he had the power and the will always to rouse minds and to move feelings to fruitful thought and fresh appreciations.” (read the full memorial resolution [pdf], published in “Proceedings of the American Philosophical Association of 1944–May 1, 1945,” The Philosophical Review 54, no. 4 [July 1945]).

 Past Winners of the Rebec Prize